2018 - Jason Min, MD (Calgary, AB)

 Dr. Roberts is an active member of the reproductive medicine community in Canada and is the president-elect of the Canadian Fertility and Andrology Society (CFAS), and has served on their Board of Directors as the National Continuing Professional Development (CPD) Director since 2008.
 He is also an active member of the Canadian Standards Association (CSA) Technical Subcommittee on Reproductive Tissues.

 Dr. Roberts is particularly dedicated to advancement of the field of fertility preservation for young women with cancer.
-Through his work as the director of the PCRM Fertility Preservation Foundation, Past Chair of the CFAS Fertility Preservation Special Interest Group, and member of the Board of Directors for the non-profit organization Fertile Future, he has contributed widely to this important aspect of our discipline, through lecturing, research, publications, and philanthropy.
+Through his work as the director of the PCRM Fertility Preservation Foundation and Past Chair of the CFAS Fertility Preservation Special Interest Group, he has contributed widely to this important aspect of our discipline, through lecturing, research, publications, and philanthropy.
 Of note, he authored the first Canadian Clinical Practice Guideline for Fertility Preservation in 2014.

 2016 - Heather Shapiro, MD (Toronto, ON)

 Heather Shapiro is a member of the Centre for Fertility and Reproductive Health (CFRH) at Mount Sinai Hospital in Toronto.
 She is an Associate Professor and the Vice Chair of Education for the Department of Obstetrics and Gynecology at the University of Toronto.
 She is also cross-appointed to the Institute for Health Policy Management and Evaluation.